jedbrown/git-fat/README.rst

 This repository / pypi package is a fork which we are `actively trying to resolve <https://github.com/jedbrown/git-fat/pull/19>`_.
-With that said, the repository placeholder format is compatible with both, so they should be interchangable for now.
+With that said, the repository placeholder format is compatible with both, so they should be interchangeable for now.
 Please take care to check which one you are using before opening issues on either repository, and include as much information as possible so that we are able to help you as best we can.

-Now an explination about what (either) ``git-fat`` does:
+Now an explanation about what (either) ``git-fat`` does:

-Checking large binary files into a distributed version control system is a bad idea because repository size quickly becomes unmanagable.
+Checking large binary files into a distributed version control system is a bad idea because repository size quickly becomes unmanageable.
 Numerous operations take longer to complete and fresh clones become something that you start and wait for a bit before coming back to them.
-Using ``git-fat`` allows you to separate the storage of largefiles from the source while still having them in the working directory for your project.
+Using ``git-fat`` allows you to separate the storage of large-files from the source while still having them in the working directory for your project.

 Features